microsoft/promptflow/examples/flows/standard/conditional-flow-for-if-else/README.md

 # Conditional flow for if-else scenario

-This example is a conditonal flow for if-else scenario.
+This example is a conditional flow for if-else scenario.

 In this flow, it checks if an input query passes content safety check.
 If it's denied, we'll return a default response; otherwise, we'll call LLM to get a response and then summarize the final results.